 IPv6 PIM ASM is supported.
 All PIM ASM related functions such as bootstrap router, RP, and so on, support both IPv4 and IPv6 address-families.
-IPv6 specific parameters are configured under config>router>pim>rp>ipv6.
+Use the following command to configure IPv6.

+configure router pim ipv6

 5.2.3 Embedded RP